sgm7373/SmartBatch/README.md

 ## The Problem

-Most dental labs run one print job per order.
+Most labs run one print job per order.
 No batching, no coordination.
 The result is a build plate that's mostly empty, machines running around the clock for no reason, and operators constantly loading and unloading jobs that could have been combined.

 At 20 orders a day, that's 20 separate print jobs — each one requiring its own setup, monitoring, and post-processing cycle.